Yacin-lab/C-Journey/README.md

   - `count_words.c` → counts the number of words in a string
   - `split.c` → splits a string into an array of words
   - ...

----

-## 🎯 Goals

-- Master the fundamentals of C
-- Develop problem-solving skills
-- Practicing with small projects 🛠️